Josh-6/Creator_Platform/README.md

 - start the "Apache" Module
 - start the "MySQL" Module

-6. Go to your browser and visit
+6. Go to your browser and visit (May need to disable some setting to work on mac)
 - (only the first time)
   ```bash
   http://localhost/Creator_Platform/sql/